Here are some pointers on the things to look for when discussing or reviewing a paper.

 Same language, different perspective: The really useful critiques often come from taking a really fresh perspective on a piece of work.
 This requires stepping back and not becoming beholden to the author’s spinning of their findings.
 Often useful to figure out what this is a case of?
 What is the general class of phenomena this speaks to?
 If you had lots of resources how would you address the question?
 If you could set it up as an experiment how would you do it?
 If you really had to take a policy action based on this work, which elements would give you pause?
 But as you take different perspectives you should try to speak the same language otherwise you can end up talking to yourself and influencing no one.

 For a formal review or referee report you have space to go into much more depth.
 A standard approach is to divide these reviews into three parts.

-> - The first part can be a single paragraph — it summarizes the key contribution of the paper as you see it, gives an overall assessment, and points to the key issues, concerns, or strengths.
+- The first part can be a single paragraph — it summarizes the key contribution of the paper as you see it, gives an overall assessment, and points to the key issues, concerns, or strengths.
 Don’t forget the strengths.
 Try to articulate succinctly what you know now that you didn’t know before you read the piece.
-Often a quick summary can draw attention to strong features you were not conscious of, or makes you realise that what you were impressed by is not so impressive after all.
+Often a quick summary can draw attention to strong features you were not conscious of, or makes you realize that what you were impressed by is not so impressive after all.

-> - It’s useful to authors when you can point to literature they have not read, if relevant.
+- It’s useful to authors when you can point to literature they have not read, if relevant.

 - It’s useful to authors to know what to cut: reviews tend to worry about length but still ask for more.